 Mobile Menu Options

-Having mobile access to these features is handy for users and owners who are on the move.
+Access the mobile menu to reveal features such as reporting, scheduling, and team activities.
+Having mobile access to these features makes it easy to manage data for users and owners who are on the move.

-Simply navigate to your Dashboard, and click on the web timer icon next to the Hubstaff logo to open the timer.
+Simply navigate to your web Dashboard, and click on the timer icon to open the tracker to begin tracking time.

-A running total of time tracked per day will be shown on the client as below (2).
+A running total of time tracked per day will then be shown on the client as below (2).